California Cities Tackle Climate Change

-6. Planning and building smart growth communities can cut carbon emissions by reducing travel distances and making it easier to walk, bicycle and use transit.
-By using land, water, energy and other resources more efficiently, smart growth helps reduce the overall carbon footprint
+- Planning and building smart growth communities can cut carbon emissions by reducing travel distances and making it easier to walk, bicycle and use transit.
+By using land, water, energy and other resources more efficiently, smart growth helps reduce the overall carbon footprint of communities.

 The City of Sacramento has one of the most extensive urban forests in the United States.
 This helps reduce the ambient temperature, which can reach 105 degrees Fahrenheit or more during hot summer days in the Sacramento Valley.
 Shade trees counteract the “urban heat island” effect, where temperatures can rise several degrees in developed areas with extensive swaths of dark roofs and pavement that absorb heat from the sun.

 Urban forests do double duty in combat ing global warming.
 First, a canopy of shade trees reduces the energy needed for air conditioning, which places a major strain on the electrical grid right when demand for power peaks.
 Second, urban forests absorb excess carbon dioxide (as well as other unhealthy air pollutants), thereby reducing greenhouse gases in the atmosphere.